a.

 horse's back.
 The only way to know for sure if it fits is

-to put it on your horse and check.
+to put it on your horse and check - first on the ground, then while riding.
 It helps to see

 and feel good fit and bad fit, and to learn to see what the horse